 - You may choose to begin your dc/fpdc rows with either a ch-2 that counts as a dc, or a ch-1 that does not count

-- If your alpine stitch project starts to curl, I recommend blocking it when you’re done.
+- If your alpine stitch project starts to curl, block it when you’re done.

 - This tutorial utilizes US crochet terminology.

-Some readers prefer to crochet diagrams over written patterns, so here are the first nine rows of an alpine stitch swatch.
-The chart begins with 16 chains and has 15 stitches in each row.
+Here’s an alpine stitch crochet diagram, for the first ten rows.
+The alpine stitch chart begins with 16 chains and has 15 stitches in each row.

 The alpine stitch begins with a foundation row of double crochet stitches, then has a four-row repeat.
 I chained 14 for the pictures, but you can begin with any even number of chains.